Joel Teitelbaum: Three oaths

 The core citations from classical Judaic sources cited by Teitelbaum in his arguments against Zionism are based on a passage in the Talmud.
-Rabbi Jose bar Hanina explains in Ketubot 111a that the Lord imposed "Three Oaths" on the nation of Israel: a) Israel should not return to the Land together, by force; b) Israel should not rebel against the other nations, and c) the nations should not subjugate Israel too harshly.
+Rabbi Jose bar Hanina explains in Ketubot 111a that God imposed "three oaths" on the nation of Israel: a) Israel should not return to the Land together by using force; b) Israel should not rebel against the nations (i.e., non-Jewish peoples); and c) the nations (i.e., non-Jews) should not subjugate Israel "too harshly."

-According to Teitelbaum, the second oath is relevant concerning the subsequent wars fought between Israel and Arab nations.
-He views the Zionist State of Israel as a form of "impatience" in keeping with the Talmud's warnings that being impatient for God's love leads to "grave danger."
-The Satmar Hasidim explain that the constant wars in Israel are a result of ignoring this oath.
+Teitelbaum argues that the second oath relates to the wars between Israel and neighboring Arab countries.
+He views the establishment of the State of Israel as an act of "impatience," echoing the Talmud's warning about the dangers of seeking God's love with impatience.
+The Satmar Hasidim posit that the frequent wars the State of Israel is in are a result of ignoring this oath.

 Teitelbaum saw his opposition to Zionism as a way of protecting Jews and preventing bloodshed.
 Apart from his opposition to the founding and existence of Israel as being violations of the Three Oaths and his opposition to Zionism as an idolatrous replacement of or addition to rabbinic Judaism, Teitelbaum held that participating in the Israeli government - especially voting in the elections - was prohibited.
 To do so, in his opinion, would make one a "partner" in all of the state's "anti-Torah" policies and contribute to the spiritual and physical destruction of innocent people.
-Although many Haredi rabbis agree with the first two ideas, the general view of Agudath Israel and other Haredi rabbis is that the third idea - participating in the Israeli government - is permitted in order to rescue whatever is possible (in his words, "saving from the mouth of the lion.")
-Teitelbaum, however, was openly opposed to the views of Agudath Israel, and, until the present time, Satmar Hasidim refuse to become members of the organization.
+Although many Haredi rabbis agree with the first two ideas, the general view of Agudat Yisrael and other Haredi rabbis is that the third idea - participating in the Israeli government - is permitted in order to rescue whatever is possible (in his words, "saving from the mouth of the lion.")
+Teitelbaum, however, was openly opposed to the views of Agudath Israel, and, until the present time, Satmar Hasidim refused to become members of the organization.
 The Satmar view is that only the Moshiach can bring about a Jewish government in the Land of Israel.
 Even if a government declaring itself religious would be formed before the arrival of the Moshiach, it would be illegitimate due to its "improper arrogation of power."

 Although the Satmar Hasidim are opposed to the present government of Israel, many of them live in and visit Israel.
-Teitelbaum himself lived in Jerusalem for roughly one year after his escape from Europe and before the establishment of the State of Israel.
-He visited Israel after moving to the United States, as well.
+Teitelbaum resided in Jerusalem for roughly one year after escaping from Europe and before the establishment of the State of Israel.
+He also visited Israel after moving to the United States.